raw-labs/raw-database-virtualization-api/README.md

 The RAW platform allows you to create APIs by writing SQL queries that can access and combine data from various data sources.
 In this template, we simulate multiple backend systems using the `VALUES` clause in SQL to create inline tables with hardcoded data.
 The endpoints accept optional query parameters, which are injected into the SQL queries using the `:<variable_name>` notation, as per the RAW platform's convention.

-**Key Point:** The `/inventory/stock` endpoint exemplifies data virtualization by combining data from the Product Catalog System and the Inventory Management System into a single, unified response.
+**Key Point:** The `/inventory/stock` endpoint exemplifies data virtualization by combining data from the **mocked** Product Catalog System and the **mocked** Inventory Management System into a single, unified response.
+These systems are simulated using hardcoded data to mimic real backend systems.
+If you'd like to explore another mock API use case, please check out the [RAW Mock API Template](https://github.com/raw-labs/raw-mock-api).

 ### Features